-With temperatures rising, we look at just some of the ways heat impacts lives in the UK.
+With such stifling weather, we look at just some of the ways heat impacts lives in the UK.

 Rising temperatures on our planet are caused by a build up of carbon dioxide and other greenhouse gases in our atmosphere.